jerith/Platform-Guild/ci.rst

   of the environment in which the software is being tested, which damages the confidence of the build.
-* Builds and their steps should be version controlled in the same way as any other software, which promotes transparency and reproduceability.
+* Builds and their steps should be version controlled in the same way as any other software, which promotes transparency and reproducibility.

 Software Correctness and Testing Builds
 =======================================